 According to recent research, your risk of having a Cesarean section depends more on your choice of a hospital than any health complications you or your baby may experience on the big day.

 Different hospitals and providers have different protocols and philosophies, and those can make a difference when it comes to birth.
-So, doing some homework can make your birth a much more positive one.
-It's okay to ask potential hospitals and providers what their C-section and intervention rates are, for example.
+So, doing some homework on where you choose to birth can ultimately help make your birth a much more positive one.
+It's OK to ask potential hospitals and providers what their C-section and intervention rates are, for example.

 If avoiding a Cesarean section and interventions is really important to you, a birth center or home birth might be a great option to consider, as well.
 Of course, C-sections and interventions can become necessary and when they are, it's a wonderful thing that they exist.
 Talk to your home birth or birth center team about what happens when the need for a transfer arrises.